tushar-sharma/tushar-sharma.github.io/_posts/2022-09-01- How-to-play-Super-Mario-Odyssey-on-PC-(Yuzu-Emulator).md

 | <img align="center"  loading="lazy" src="{{ root_url }}/img/yuzu1.png"  />|

-If you dont have joystick, you might want to configure keyboard with `yuzu` emulator.
+If you don't have joystick, you might want to configure keyboard with `yuzu` emulator.
 Download [input.zip](https://drive.google.com/file/d/1IwMqMr8E0L_crNhhaWnYqSShTCqliRN8/view?usp=sharing).
 Extract the `zip` file under `Yuzu -> config -> input` folder.

 You can got `Emulation -> configure -> Control` and see the connect controller indicated in green color.